xixicat/vs-minisat-2.2.0/readme.md

 didn't found it.
 Then, I googled an approach to compile minisat-2.2.0 using Visual Stidio from the link <https://groups.google.com/forum/#!topic/minisat/61QrnOg07d4>.
 All steps are arranged as below:

 1. Download minisat from the website <https://github.com/niklasso/minisat> or <http://minisat.se> and extract extract the files.

 2. Open visual studio (I'm working with 2015, butI did it for 2012, 2010 and 2008 as well).
 Create an empty Win32 Console Application:

      + File -> New -> Project Win32 Console Application
      + Location -> the location of the project I'll use "Location" (we will need later)
      + Name -> I will use "Minisat2"
      + Ok -> Next
-     + Choose "Empty Project", Finish
+     + Choose "Empty Project", Click Finish

 3. Copy mtl, core, simp, utils directories to Location/Minisat2/minisat/.
  From now we will work with visual studio:
     + Add all header and cc files to the project